kingsdigitallab/cookiecutter-django/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Integration with ActiveCollab project management via `ActiveCollab Digger`_
+* Integration with Elasticsearch_ search engine and the Kibana_ platform
 * Integration with LDAP_ for authentication
 * Integration with Wagtail_ CMS, including starter app django-kdl-wagtail_